 But when exactly do you become "eligible" to receive SSDI?
 Do you become eligible to receive benefits when your SSDI checks start getting deposited in your bank?
 Or as early as your disability onset date?
 Or as of your disability onset date plus five months, to make up for the SSDI waiting period?

 Social Security calls the date you become eligible to receive SSDI payments your "entitlement date."
 Due to the five-month waiting period for SSDI, this date is five months after the date that Social Security establishes your disability began (your "established onset date," or EOD).
 You then count 24 months out from the entitlement date to see when you'll become eligible for Medicare.
 In other words, you can join Medicare 29 months after your established onset date.

 In real life, it takes so long to get a disability hearing that applicants who go to the hearing stage of appeal to get benefits usually need to wait only a few months after their approval to be eligible for Medicare.

-But what if your disability onset date was years ago, or 2011 as you say?
-Unfortunately, unless you applied for disability benefits a long time ago, this won’t help you get Medicare benefits too much faster.
-If you didn’t apply for Social Security disability until years after becoming disabled, or until 2015 in your case, your eligibility for Medicare won’t start 29 months after the onset of your disability.
-Because of maximums set by federal law, your established onset date can be no earlier than 17 months before the date you apply for Social Security benefits.
-For example, if you apply for benefits December 1, 2015, the earliest EOD you can receive is July 1, 2014.
+But what if your disability onset date was years ago, or 2017 as you say?
+Unfortunately, unless you applied for disability benefits a long time ago, this won't help you get Medicare benefits too much faster.
+If you didn't apply for Social Security disability until years after becoming disabled, or until 2019 in your case, your eligibility for Medicare won't start 29 months after the onset of your disability.
+Because of maximums set by federal law, your effective onset date can be no earlier than 17 months before the date you apply for Social Security benefits.
+For example, if you apply for benefits December 15, 2019, the earliest EOD you can receive is July 15, 2018.

 For more information about the complicated interaction between onset date, application date, and waiting periods, see Nolo's article on how Social Security calculates backpay.